DeeVerma1/Reddit-NLP/README.md

 A university is organizing a panel discussion with experts in Science and Engineering.
 There are going to be live round of questions from in-person as well as remote audience during the panel discussion.
 There is going to be electronic entry of queries from remote audience as well as optionally from in-person audience.
 I have been tasked to create a model that can classify the electronically entered questions between the two categories (Science and Engineering) for the moderator so that the questions can be directed to appropriate experts for answering/discussion.

-The aim of this project is to create a classification model for Science and Engineering categories that has a classifcation accuracy of more than 85% and an f1-score of more than 0.85.
+The aim of this project is to create a classification model for Science and Engineering categories that has a classifcation accuracy of more than 85% and an f1-score of more than 0.85. f1-score will be important to see here as we want both our classes classified as correctly as possible.

 ## Data Collection